No winners: UK waits for Harry, Meghan’s take on royal split

 But less than two years later they decamped to North America.
 After a brief stay in Canada, the couple settled in Meghan’s home state of California, buying a house in the exclusive Santa Barbara County enclave of Montecito that reportedly cost more than $14 million.
 Among their neighbors: Oprah Winfrey.

-Then came deals with Netflix and Spotifiy, reportedly worth millions.
+Then came deals with Netflix and Spotify, reportedly worth millions.
 The commercial deals and headline-grabbing amounts are uncomfortable for the royal family, which has devoted itself to public service as a justification for its wealth and privilege.
 The queen, among the richest people in Britain, has spent her life supporting charities, cutting ribbons at hospitals and traveling the world to represent her country.

 “The main thing that the royal family is so good at is serving the nation, serving the nation and the Commonwealth, basically serving us rather than serving themselves,’’ royal historian Hugo Vickers told ITV News.
 “And I’m sorry, if you’re sitting in an $11 million mansion in California and making fantastic deals, that is trading in on your royal heritage.
 And it’s all wrong, frankly.”